Kentucky Workplace Retaliation Attorneys

 As a worker, you are afforded numerous rights under both U.S. and Kentucky state law.
 Among them are the right to work in an environment free of discrimination and harassment based upon characteristics such as sex, race, and disability, and to work in a safe environment.
 You also have the right to assert those rights without fear of your employer retaliating against you for doing so.

 If you experienced illegal workplace retaliation you may be able to recover compensatory and punitive damages from your employer for their violations of the law.
-A knowledgeable employment lawyer at Employment and Consumer Law Group can help you put a stop to the illegal retaliation you may be facing at work.
+A knowledgeable employment lawyer at Employment and Commerce Law Group can help you put a stop to the illegal retaliation you may be facing at work.

 Retaliation: Are You at Risk?